Student Life at ºÚÁϳԹÏÍø

 Fine Arts

-On ϳԹ's Andalusia Campus, there is an Art Program that offers courses in drawing, painting, two dimensional designs and three dimensional designs.
-We also have a Dramatic Arts Program, as well as Music Performance courses.
+On ºÚÁϳԹÏÍø's Andalusia Campus, there is an Art Program that offers courses in drawing, painting, two dimensional designs and three dimensional designs.
+We also have a Dramatic Arts Program, as well as Music Performance courses and the ºÚÁϳԹÏÍø Ensemble, an auditioned performance group.

 Social Activities